 During the year a small, yet enthusiastic gathering of volunteers set out to make a very significant contribution to Balinese art.
 “Puan Empu Seni: Edit-a-thon”, was conducted on the 7th of July in Bali within a fun and learning environment at Rumah Sanur-Creative Hub.
 It was a part of a national drive to increase the amount of information on Indonesian female artists to be found on the Internet’s most go-to source of information – Wikipedia.
-It was the first exhibition ever to celebrate Balinese women artists.

 The landscape of information and knowledge about Indonesian art on the Indonesia Wikipedia Page is far from comprehensive and is not reliable as a valid source of knowledge.
 Profile entries of Indonesian painters and sculptors total forty-six, of which only three entries are profiles of female artists.
 Inspired by a similar event held in March this year by IVAA (Indonesian Visual Art Archives) in Yogyakarta, the “Puan Empu Seni: Edit-a-thon” (women who master arts) event was the premiere event held by Futuwonder, a new Bali woman’s art collective, in collaboration with Wikimedia Indonesia.

 From the words future and wonder, Futuwonder is an interdisciplinary group of artists, curators, writers and designers from different fields dedicated to encouraging development of the arts through discourse and artistic activities, especially for women.

 “Our goal through this Wikilatih (Wikipedia article writing) workshop was to discuss, and write together inserting valid information about Balinese female artists so it may be accessed by many people,” said Putu Sridinari, a visual designer born in Ubud who is one of the four woman team members of Futuwonder.
 “From this workshop, we contributed 18 new articles on female artists from Bali.”